LuiseFreese/espc25/labs/lab-5.md

 ![5_createscheduled.png](images/5_createscheduled.png)

-We call it `Approval Reminder` and set it to an early morning time and let it repeat every `1 Day` and hir **Create**.
+We call it `Approval Reminder` and set it to an early morning time and let it repeat every `1 Day` and hit **Create**.
 This flow will then run every morning at 7 AM and remind the approvers.

 ![5_createreminder.png](images/5_createreminder.png)